 Companies Providing Diminished Value Appraisals & Claims Help

-List of Diminished Value Professionals Diminished Value Professionals and Property Damage ParaLegals listed by state.
+List of Diminished Value Professionals – search by state for Diminished Value Professionals and Property Damage ParaLegals.

 Lost Value Recovery Specialists – With over a decade of experience in the insurance industry, we have a combined wealth of knowledge and a number of professional experts available to assist in recovering the maximum amount of money that is legally owed to you.

-CollisionClaims.com – After repaired collision damage, your vehicle will be worth less.
+CollisionClaims.com – After collision damage is repaired, your vehicle will be worth less than before it was damaged.
 This loss in value is known as Diminished Value.
 If you were not at fault in the accident, the at-fault party (or their insurance company) owes you money.
 This applies in all 50 states.
 As independent vehicle appraisers, we can help you determine how much you’re owed and provide detailed instructions on how to get paid.

 WreckCheck – Free diminished loss calculator.
 When you use the calculator, they will put you in touch with someone to help you.